stevenmilne/stevenmilne.github.com/_speakers/andrew.md

 twitter: https://twitter.com/studentsins
 ---

-<p>Andrew Garden helped found Student Sins, which aims to balance the Student lifestyle as micro-social-network of 7 unique apps to balance the student lifestyle.
+<p>Andrew Garden helped found <a href="https://twitter.com/studentsins">Student Sins</a>, which aims to balance the Student lifestyle as micro-social-network of 7 unique apps to balance the student lifestyle.
 With a growing blend of business and creative talent.
 The Student Sins team holds promising undergraduates, post-graduates and graduates from RGU, AU and EU alongside professional creative talent from Kreopix.</p>